FTarfasse/quick-perf-wiki/SQL-annotations.md

 In addition, [according to Markus Winand](https://use-the-index-luke.com/blog/2013-04/the-two-top-performance-problems-caused-by-ORM-tools): "Besides Index-Only Scans, not selecting everything can also improve sorting, grouping and join performance because the database can save memory that way."<br>

-We can add that reducing selected columns to what you need can reduce the memory presssure on JVM side together with the IO between the JVM and the database.
+We can add that reducing selected columns to what you need can reduce the memory presssure on JVM side together with the IO between the JVM and the database.<br>

+So, when you need some read-only data, as it is the case with DTO, it is recommended to project the needed columns.
+You can do this using JPA, Hibernate or Spring.
+Examples can be found [here](https://github.com/AnghelLeonard/Hibernate-SpringBoot).

 ### Parameters
 |Parameter  |Type| Meaning                     | Default value  |